All Humans Are Welcome Here!

 The Best Ultra Lightweight Sleeping Bags

 Ultra lightweight sleeping bags are purpose-built for long-haul treks where space is at a premium and weight is counted in grams, but they can also be used on your ordinary family camping trips.
 I call that win-win!
 The sleeping bag is part of “The Big Three:” your backpack, your tent, and your sleeping bag.
 These three items comprise the most weight, and take up the most space of all your gear.
 Also, they are items (aside from food and shoes) that can make–or break–your hike or tour.
 Be prepared to shell out good money up front (and not have to re-purchase something better later).
 This is an investment you’ll be putting to very good use.
-A sleeping bag is a… continue reading
+A sleeping bag is a camper’s best friend.
+Considerations Bag girth and length.
+You want enough room to be able to roll over in your continue reading…

 screenshot of cycling cap sewing pattern